 Customer satisfaction is the measurement of your customers’ happiness with your product or service.

 A happy customer is a loyal customer.
-Satisfied customers can recommend your product or services to their friends, which will generate more sales for you.
+Satisfied customers can recommend your product or services to their friends and peers, which will generate more sales for you.
 Did you know that:

 52% of consumers say they have made an additional purchase from a company after a positive customer service experience?

 And if this is not convincing enough, in a survey published by HubSpot,

 80% of respondents said they’d stopped doing business with a company because of poor customer experience.

 In other words, if your customers are not satisfied, they will switch to another provider.